 THE ASSESSMENT PROCESS

 The PTGA uses Competency-Based Assessment (CBA) as our assessment methodology.
 This contemporary style of assessment suits our desired outcomes, the criterion-referenced syllabi we have built, and the need for our process to work across international borders.
-CBA simply measures the candidate against the syllabus, hence the validity of the process whether it is delivered in the Antarctic or Arctic and it makes training courses and practice particularly relevant as candidates know exactly what is coming up in the assessment.
+CBA simply measures the candidate against a syllabus, hence the validity of the process whether it is delivered in the Antarctic or Arctic and it makes training courses and practice particularly relevant as candidates know exactly what is coming up in the assessment.

-META-SKILLS AND PEOPLE SKILLS
+META-SKILLS AND HUMAN SKILLS

 THE ASSESSMENT ENVIRONMENT

-The PTGA wants assessments to be positive learning experiences, and for candidates to come away with a pathway for further development.
+The PTGA wants assessments to be positive learning experiences, and for candidates to come away with a clear pathway for further development.
 Grading is decided through continual constructive dialogue between the candidate and the assessor:

 - Pass: the candidates has demonstrated that their knowledge and ability are at or above the benchmark described in the syllabus.